gomorpheus/morpheus-docs/troubleshooting/ports.rst

    | Virtual Images configured
    | WinRM Enabled on Virtual Image(`winrm quickconfig`)"
    " ",Cloud-init,Linux, , , ,  |"Cloud-init installed on template/image
+   | Cloud-init settings populated in User Settings or in `Admin –> Provisioning`
+   | Agent install mode set to Cloud-Init in Cloud Settings"
+   " ",Cloudbase-init,Windows, , , ,  |"Cloudbase-init installed on template/image
-   |Cloud-init settings populated in User Settings or in `Administration –> Provisioning`
+   | Cloud-init settings populated in User Settings or in `Admin –> Provisioning`
-   |Agent install mode set to Cloud-Init in Cloud Settings"
+   | Agent install mode set to Cloud-Init in Cloud Settings"

 ---